esamford/Duplicate_Image_Remover/README.md

 ## Bug reporting ##
 You can report any bugs or issues to https://github.com/esamford/Duplicate_Image_Remover/issues.
-Please provide as much information as possible about the issue, including things like the steps required to recreate the issue and screenshots of error messages (if available).
+Please provide as much information as possible about the issue, including things like the steps required to recreate the issue and screenshots of the problem (if applicable).
 Thank you in advance for your help!